mulesoft-assets/template-healthcare-ehr2crm-sync-process-api/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Healthcare EHR System API running.
+Simple steps to get Healthcare EHR to CRM Sync Process API running.
 See below.

 ## Running on premise <a name="runonopremise"/>
 In this section we detail the way you should run your Anypoint Template on your computer.

-### Where to Download Mule Studio and Mule ESB
+### Where to Download Anypoint Studio and Mule ESB
 First thing to know if you are a newcomer to Mule is where to get the tools.

 + You can download Anypoint Studio from this [Location](http://www.mulesoft.com/platform/studio)